davidjcox/django-deepzoom/README.rst

 - Version 1.0 is compatible with Python 3 and Django 1.6+.

-A summary table is provided in the installation section below...
+A summary table is provided in the Quick start section below...

 Run tests
 ---------